To be continued…

 “We talked about this already.
 No knives allowed.
 Not now.”

-Cut to Antoni and Orsola’s apartment, seven tears ago:
+Cut to Antoni and Orsola’s apartment, seven years ago:

 Antoni opens a kitchen cupboard and deposits the knife into a box brimming with knives.